-All lower division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP in JH 2113.
-Upper division students who are currently enrolled in or have completed BUS 302/L are encouraged to seek advisement through upper division mentors from the department of their major.
+All lower division program advisement is through the David Nazarian College of Business and Economics Student Services Center/EOP in BB 2113.
+Upper division students who are currently enrolled in or have completed BUS 302/L are encouraged to seek advisement through the upper division mentors in the Associate Dean’s Office, BB 3109.

-The Marketing degree prepares our students for careers in a wide variety of fields.
-These include digital marketing, advertising, analytics/metrics, international marketing, marketing management, marketing research, retailing, social media marketing and sales management.
+The Marketing degree prepares students for careers in a wide variety of fields.
+These include digital marketing, integrated marketing communication and advertising, analytics/metrics, international marketing, marketing management, marketing research, product management and branding, retailing, social media marketing and sales management.

 The David Nazarian College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 Only 5 percent of business schools worldwide have achieved AACSB International accreditation.